iireneliao/cse15l-lab-reports/labreport2/lab-report-2-week-4.md

 # **Code Change 1**
 ## **Code Change**
-The second change my group and I committed was one that involved the bug of missing parentheses in test files.
+The first change my group and I committed was one that involved the bug of missing parentheses in test files.

 ![Image](change1.png)